Read Maurice Merleau-Ponty with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Merleau-Ponty becoming a notable philosopher.

-The central claim is this: There wasn’t a single defining moment that propelled Maurice Merleau-Ponty to philosophical prominence.
+In plain terms: There wasn’t a single defining moment that propelled Maurice Merleau-Ponty to philosophical prominence.

-The added historical insight is that Maurice Merleau-Ponty is best read as a method of pressure, not only as a set of theses.
+Maurice Merleau-Ponty is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Dominant Trends